 The first time you lock eyes with your baby as they wrap their hand around your finger — it's over.
 Forget it.
 You'd do absolutely anything to make sure they're happy and healthy for the rest of their life.
 So when they start developing a cough, and you can't figure out if it's a cold or teething, that can be disheartening.
 Do they need to see their pediatrician?
 Do they need a teething ring?
 Or do they just need their lovey?
 It's a tough call.
 Check out the advice below to make sure you know which road to go down during the teething phase with your little nugget.

 Is It A Teething Cough Or A Cold?
 Identifying The Source Of Your Baby's Cough

-Another common teething symptom is excessive saliva, which may result in dribbling and sore skin around the mouth.
-When the saliva goes the other way — down the baby's throat — it can trigger a teething cough.
+That extra saliva can lead to drooling and sore skin near the mouth.
+However, when the saliva goes down the baby's throat instead — it can result in a teething cough.